From the Cook

 Tips & Tricks (5)

-- Toast Your Quinoa First 🌾Dry-toast the quinoa in a skillet for 2-3 minutes before mixing with breadcrumbs to deepen its nutty flavor and enhance the crust's crunchiness.
+- Toast Your Quinoa First 🌾Dry-toast the quinoa in a skillet for 2-3 minutes before mixing with breadcrumbs to intensify its nutty flavor and enhance crunchiness in the final crust.

 Recipe Facts